 Cleaning your list regularly to remove unengaged contacts (contacts who do not open or click your emails) is a best practice.
 Not only can it boost your deliverability, but it can also remove any potential spam traps from your list.
 You can use ActiveCampaign's free engagement tagging automations to accomplish this.
 These two automations work together to add and remove engagement tags from your contacts based on when they engage with your emails.

 This practice is prohibited by our Terms of Service and it means your list will be full of spam traps.
-This will cause a blacklist.
+This will cause a blocklist.

 Scanning your list for addresses that look suspicious won't help.
 This is because spam traps look normal and are completely secret.
 There is nothing about the email address name that gives them away.
-Removing contacts who have unsubscribed, bounced, or marked as spam also won't help.
+While removing contacts who have unsubscribed, bounced, or marked as spam will prevent other Deliverability issues, it won't affect spamtraps.
 Spam traps never bounce, unsubscribe, or mark emails as spam.

 Can list verification tools remove spam traps?